-Our friend Leona (so dubbed for his ever so slight similarity to the demanding hotelier) invited us to dinner this past weekend and as I generally do, I offered to bring dessert.
-As an accomplished cook, lovely friend, and one of the few people not afraid to invite us over for dinner (sigh…), I am always happy to bring something along to Leona’s, particularly since he’s gluten-free and such baked goods are few and far between.
-This time around, though, he went all-out throwing-the-phone-at-the-maid on me and specified a dessert that was not only gluten-free, but dairy-free as well.
+Our friend Leona (so dubbed for his ever-so-slight similarities to the phone-flinging hotelier) invited us to dinner this past weekend and as I generally do, I offered to bring dessert.
+He is an accomplished cook, lovely friend, and one of the few people not afraid to invite us over for dinner (sigh…), so I am always happy to bring something along to Leona’s, particularly since he’s gluten-free and safe baked goods are generally few and far between.
+This time around, though, he went all-out “only the little people pay taxes” on me and specified a dessert that was not only gluten-free, but dairy-free as well.
 Lord.

 Now, this isn’t nearly as complicated as it may seem, what with decent gluten-free all-purpose flour blends and various types of vegetable shortening.
 And yet… shortening?
 Blergh.
 I think not.
 So, a recipe with no gluten and no butter OR shortening.
 Pavlova?
 Ehh, with no whipped cream (CREAM) or fruit curd (BUTTER), it’d seem a bit spare.
 Daquoise?
 Same issue.

 I was discussing this challenge with Dae Dae, our PassionFruits European correspondent, and she suggested a torta Bolognese, an Italian cake flavored with citrus and nuts, but mercifully sans flour and butter.
 Intrigued, I put my Google-ing hat on and got to it.
 Turns out that torta Bolognese is a cheesey baked pasta dish… neither gluten-free, dairy-free, or even a dessert.
 Undaunted, I pressed on to figure out that she’d been talking about Bolognese torta di riso, which does indeed have candied citron and ground almonds and relies on rice for body.
 SOLD!